G-WADI Secretariat

 Areas of emphasis in the current G-WADI program include:

-For further information on G-WADI, please visit its web page, read its 2017 strategic document, or contact us.
+For further information on G-WADI, please visit its web page, or read its 2024 strategic document.